History

 Semester credits: 4.

-Content: The power of the United States in the world, from the Spanish-American War to Iraq.
-Central themes are freedom, the state, and empire.
-Overall, our topics include the rise of imperialism; the demise of Reconstruction and the development of industrial capitalism; Progressivism; the World Wars; urbanization; consumer culture; the Great Migration; the depression and New Deal; the Cold War; the rights revolutions of the 1950s, '60s, and '70s; Vietnam; and the rise of the Right.
+Content: The history of the U.S. in the 20th century.
+Central themes are freedom, the state, empire, social movements, and public memory.
+Topics may include the rise of imperialism; the demise of Reconstruction and the rise of Jim Crow; the development of industrial capitalism; Progressivism; the World Wars; consumer culture; the Great Migration; the Depression and New Deal; the Cold War; the rights revolutions of the 1950s, '60s, and '70s; Vietnam; and the rise of the Right.

 Prerequisites: None.